Carglglz/mmds/README.md

 ## mmds

-Minimal Monochrome Display System using MicroPython - LVGL + OLED display
+Minimal MicroPython Display System using MicroPython - LVGL + OLED monochrome display

 Explore GUI development on device with a set of minimal requirements (software and hardware)